How Do I File a Wrongful Death Lawsuit Against a Nursing Home?

 Who is allowed to file a wrongful death lawsuit against a nursing home?

-- Arizona: Arizona 12-612 states that a “surviving husband or wife, child, parent or guardian” can file a wrongful death claim.
+- Arizona:Arizona 12-612 states that a “surviving husband or wife, child, parent or guardian” can file a wrongful death claim.

 - California: According to California 377.60, a wrongful death claim can be filed by the individual’s “surviving spouse, domestic partner, and children.”
-If the deceased individual does not have a surviving spouse, domestic partner, or child, their parent can file a wrongful death claim.
+If the deceased individual does not have a surviving spouse, domestic partner, or child, their parents can file a wrongful death claim.

-- Kentucky: Kentucky 411.130 explains that a wrongful death lawsuit can be brought forth by a surviving wife, husband, children, mother, father, or adoptive parent.
+- Kentucky:Kentucky 411.130 explains that a wrongful death lawsuit can be brought forth by a personal representative.
+A surviving wife, husband, children, mother, father, or adoptive parent may not directly file, but may be eligible to receive damages awarded through a lawsuit filed by the personal representative.

-- Louisiana: Louisiana’s law allows the following to file a wrongful death suit on behalf of their deceased loved one: surviving spouse, child, mother, father, brother, sister, grandfather, or grandmother.
+- Louisiana:Louisiana’s law allows the following to file a wrongful death suit on behalf of their deceased loved one: surviving spouse, child, mother, father, brother, sister, grandfather, or grandmother.

 What types of losses can I claim in a wrongful death lawsuit?

 There are a variety of different losses that you can claim in a wrongful death lawsuit.
-It depends on how your loved one’s accident and death has negatively impacted you, your family, and your life.
+It depends on how your loved one’s accident and death have negatively impacted you, your family, and your life.
 Some examples of the types of losses our clients frequently claim include:

 - Surgery costs